Tom Mchale walks us through his choice of parts and components from the custom Aero Precision Builder Set, Dream AR-15 Rifle build project.

 USA –-(Ammoland.com)- Picking the right components makes all the difference when you’re building an excellent AR-15 rifle.
 We created this unique and super-cool Arctic Camo designed rifle from one of Aero Precisions DIY Custom Rifle Builder Kit with a carefully selected set of off the shelf components.

-Let’s take a look at exactly at the why and what parts that went into our frosty Arctic Camo AR Rifle kit build.
+Let’s take a look at exactly the why and what parts that went into our frosty Arctic Camo AR Rifle kit build.

 Aero Precision Builder Set AR Receiver

 Every month, Aero Precision offers a new customized graphic variant of their M4E1 and M5E1 Rifle Builder Sets.
 The M4 set is a 5.56mm lower receiver offering while the M5 is built for the .308 Winchester Cartridge.
-This kit is the M4E1 and includes the following components: (Warning: the Arctic Aero Precision Builder Set has very limited availability, check this link for the newest Aero gun kits for sale.)
+This kit is was the M4E1 Artic camo and includes the following components: (Warning: the Arctic Aero Precision Builder Set has very limited availability, check this link for the newest Aero gun kits for sale.)

 - M4E1 Enhanced Upper Receiver